No results for

 • Publish: Code

-• Runtime stack: Node 12 LTS (as we would be hosting a Node.js application)
+• Runtime stack: Node 20 LTS (you will be hosting a Node.js application)

 • Operating System: Linux

-• Region: Select the one closest to your location or any preferred option (Central US for the tutorial)
+• Region: Select the one closest to your location (or any you prefer).
+This tutorial uses East US.

 Leave the default for the rest of the options.